base/base-compose/readme.md

 ### [.options](lib/composition-handler.js#L124)

 Merge the options from each generator into the `app` options.
-This method requires using the [base-option](https://github.com/node-base/base-option)plugin.
+This method requires using the [base-option](https://github.com/node-base/base-option) plugin.

 **Params**